College of Social Sciences and Public Policy

 The College of Social Sciences and Public Policy focuses upon both basic knowledge and the application of that knowledge to policy questions and public affairs.
 In applied policy, the College's interests center on regional, national, and international affairs, and it has a particular interest in state issues, befitting the University's location in the capital of the state of Florida.

-The College consists of one school, the Reubin O'D. Askew School of Public Administration and Policy; five departments: Economics, Geography, Political Science, Sociology, and Urban and Regional Planning; a number of research units: the Pepper Institute on Aging and Public Policy, the Center for Demography and Population Health, the DeVoe L. Moore Center for the Study of Critical Issues in Economic Policy and Government, the Collins Center for Public Policy, the Stavros Center for Economic Education, and the Florida Public Affairs Center; and interdisciplinary programs in African-American Studies, Social Science, International Affairs, Latin-American and Caribbean Studies, Law and Society, Environment and Society, Russian and East European Studies, Public Health, and Demography.
+The College consists of one school, the Reubin O'D. Askew School of Public Administration and Policy; five departments: Economics, Geography, Political Science, Sociology, and Urban and Regional Planning; a number of research units: the Pepper Institute on Aging and Public Policy, the Center for Demography and Population Health, the DeVoe L. Moore Center for the Study of Critical Issues in Economic Policy and Government, the Collins Center for Public Policy, the Stavros Center for Economic Education, and the Florida Public Affairs Center; and interdisciplinary programs in African American Studies, Asian Studies, Demography, Environment and Society, International Affairs, Latin American and Caribbean Studies, Law and Society, Public Health, Russian and East European Studies, and Social Science.

 The instruction offered by the College meets a variety of needs within the University.
-Social science is a component of the liberal studies and Honors programs, and each of the departments offering a bachelor's degree has course offerings in liberal studies and Honors.
-The social sciences residential program in public and international affairs also helps students develop the critical capacities necessary for active participation in the affairs of the state, the nation, and the international community.
-The College offers nine programs of study for the bachelor's degree with departmental majors in Economics, geography, political science, and sociology, and the interdisciplinary programs listed above.
-In addition to these programs, undergraduate minors are offered in law and society, public administration, urban and regional planning, sociology of health and aging, and population studies.
+Social science is a component of the Liberal Studies for the 21st Century and Honors programs, and each of the departments offering a bachelor's degree has course offerings in the general education curriculum and Honors.
+The social sciences residential learning program in Global and Public Affairs also helps students develop the critical capacities necessary for active participation in the affairs of the state, the nation, and the international community.
+The College offers eleven programs of study for the bachelor's degree with departmental majors in Economics, Geography, Political Science, and Sociology, and the interdisciplinary programs listed above.
+In addition to these programs, undergraduate minors are offered in Law and Society, Public Administration, Urban and Regional Planning, Sociology of Health and Aging, and Population Studies.
 Many students in other colleges of the University are either required to take some courses in the College as part of their program of study (e.g., all College of Business majors take two courses in economics) or choose to do so as part of their electives.
 The College encourages and welcomes diversity in student background in its courses.
 Finally, the College has a large graduate program, offering the master's degree in twenty-three areas, the Doctor of Philosophy in six fields, and numerous graduate certificates.
 For details of graduate programs of the College, refer to the University's Graduate Bulletin.

 The Reubin O'D. Askew School of Public Administration and Policy, the Departments of Economics, Geography, and Political Science, and the Interdisciplinary Programs in International Affairs and Social Science offer internship programs for qualified undergraduates.
 Some are open not only to majors, but to other students who meet the programs' criteria (see relevant entries in this General Bulletin for details).
 The University's location in the state capital provides excellent opportunities for internships.